 Brown has improved a great deal himself traveling to junior tournaments throughout the country and missing some school in the process.
 He plays in the second highest competitive level competing with some of the nation’s best, according to Brown.
 He has won championships at the regional level and come close in national competition.

-The Yale University bound senior knows how to be proactive and communicate with his teachers to maintain his class work when he is absent from school playing in a tournament.
+knows how to be proactive and communicate with his teachers to maintain his class work when he is absent from school playing in a tournament.

 “I email my teachers to find out what I can do ahead of time,” Brown said.
 “I get notes from a classmate.
 When you work hard the teachers really try to help you.”
 Brown has a 3.98 out of four grade point average.